-Viewers in the Western Hemisphere will be treated to a Total Lunar Eclipse on January 20th – 21st, 2019.
+Viewers in the Western Hemisphere were treated to a Total Lunar Eclipse on January 20th – 21st, 2019.
 While not an exceedingly rare occurrence, a total lunar eclipse is still special enough you should to get out and enjoy it.
-If you miss this one, you will have to wait until May 15th – 16th, 2022 for your next chance to see one from the western hemisphere.
+If you missed that one, you will have to wait until May 15th – 16th, 2022 for your next chance to see one from the western hemisphere.
 (The next total lunar eclipse after this is on May 26th, 2021 but you’ll have to be in the Pacific and eastern Australia.)

 Cover Photo: A Total Lunar Eclipse of the Moon.
 Photographed on 9 October 2014 with a 1260mm lens.
 Photo Credit: ©2018 Kirk D. Keyes